-Helicopter hangars, shop and support space streamline maintenance and administration operations for Corps squadrons.
+Helicopter hangars, shop and support space streamlined maintenance and administration operations for Corps squadrons.

 Aircraft squadrons maintain operations 24 hours per day, seven days per week.
-As part of the BRAC move, HMH-772 relocated 11 CH-53E aircraft, while HMLA -775 Detachment A relocated seven AH-1W and four UH-1N aircraft to Fort Dix, NJ.
-This new consolidated facility for the U.S. Marines HMH-772 Squadron, Marine Aircraft Group Headquarters (MAG-49 HQ) and the U.S. Marines HMLA-775 creates a strong sense of identity for each of the user groups while delivering a highly functional and extremely efficient environment.
+As part of the Base Realignment and Closure (BRAC) move, HMH-772 relocated 11 CH-53E aircraft, while HMLA -775 Detachment A relocated seven AH-1W and four UH-1N aircraft to Fort Dix, NJ.
+This new consolidated facility for the U.S. Marines HMH-772 Squadron, Marine Aircraft Group Headquarters (MAG-49 HQ) and the U.S. Marines HMLA-775 created a strong sense of identity for each of the user groups while delivering a highly functional and extremely efficient environment.

-The design encloses 119,147 SF and includes both Type I and Type II maintenance helicopter hangars, fulfilling critical maintenance hangar requirements for both squadrons/detachments.
-This facility not only meets user needs, but establishes an environment that is highly responsive and developed to the government’s standards for facility design.
+The design enclosed 119,147 SF and included both Type I and Type II maintenance helicopter hangars, fulfilling critical maintenance hangar requirements for both squadrons/detachments.
+This facility not only met user needs, but established a highly responsive environment that is designed to the government’s standards.

-Central to the project is a two-story shop and administration space.
-Circulation and access between floors, to adjacent spaces, and to the hangar bays are highly convenient to staff.
-This increases efficiency, and thus allows for better performance.
-Additional support spaces, including a warehouse, storage and GSE shops, are attached to the main building, resulting in a compact facility layout as well as apron parking for 16 helicopters and parking for 180 private vehicles.
+Central to the project was a two-story shop and administration space.
+Circulation and access between floors, to adjacent spaces, and to the hangar bays were highly convenient to staff.
+This increased efficiency and allowed for better performance.
+Additional support spaces, including a warehouse, storage and GSE shops, were attached to the main building which resulted in a compact facility layout as well as apron parking for 16 helicopters and parking for 180 private vehicles.